deepjyotiseal/AnimeK-Companion/README.md

 ## License

 This project is licensed under the MIT License with Attribution Requirement.
-This means you are free to use, modify, and distribute the code, but you must give credit to the original authors by including the name "Anime Companion" and a link to the original repository in your project.
+This means you are free to use, modify, and distribute the code, but you must give credit to the original authors by including the name "AnimeK Companion" and a link to the original repository in your project.
 See the LICENSE file for details.